radovanrusz/POC-T-REF-ANAT/readme.md

 * Clone repository.
 * Run npm install (to get all dependencies).
-* Run docker-componse up --force-recreate (to create and start containers).
+* Run docker-compose up --force-recreate (to create and start containers).

 #### Running in dev/test mode